 - 3/4 cup Nutella

-- Using a chopstick a knife, or a small wooden spoon handle) gently swirl the two batters.
+- Using a chopstick a knife, or a small wooden spoon handle, gently swirl the two batters.
 Don't do so much you combine, you just want to swirl the two around.
-I found reaching down and slowly pulling up some of the batter using the chopstick while pulling the opposite direction worked well.
+I found reaching down (with a chopstick) and slowly pulling up some of the batter while pulling the opposite direction worked well.

 If baking at sea level or under 5260 feet your time in the oven will probably be closure to 50-60 minutes.